NizarSteria/WINGS-POC/README.md

 ## Development mode

+tsc -w -p server/: to generate js from TS.

 npm run dev: concurrently execute MongoDB, Angular build, TypeScript compiler and Express server.

 A window will automatically open at localhost:4200.
 Angular and Express files are being watched.
 Any change automatically creates a new bundle, restart Express server and reload your browser